 Few people realise how gorgeous this region of China is.
 Here’s our 12-day Yunnan itinerary with scenic views comparable to Switzerland!

-When I think of China, I think of Beijing, Shanghai, maybe even Guangzhou.
-Yunnan was not even in my subconscious, let alone in my list of must-travels.
+When I think of China, I think of Beijing, Shanghai, and maybe even Guangzhou.
+Yunnan was not even in my subconscious, let alone on my list of must-travels.
 But after an exhilarating 12 days around the province, I fell in love with every single city we hit.

 Yet, we found that not many people from all over the world flock to this region.
 Even though that is a plus point to many, we believe it would be such a shame if we didn’t share this not-so-little secret with the rest of the world!